Reconstructing Hand-Object Interactions in the Wild: Method

-\ourparagraph{Interaction loss.} The reconstructed hand and object with correct depth ordering could still be distant in 3D space.
+\ourparagraph{Interaction loss.} The reconstructed hand and object could be distant in 3D space.
 However, when the hand is interacting with objects, their distance should be small.
-To push the interaction pair closer in 3D, we define an interaction loss based on their distance:
+To push the interaction pair closer in 3D, we define an interaction loss based on their chamfer distance.

-where $\textrm{mean}(\cdot)$ represents the operation to calculate the average of all vertices, i.e., the 3D center location of the mesh, similar to~\cite{zhang2020phosa}.
-We find this simple loss term is helpful in correcting the object scale by moving it closer to the hand.
+For each vertex in the mesh, chamfer distance function finds the nearest point in the other point set, and sums up the distances.
+We find this loss term to be helpful in correcting the object scale by moving it closer to the hand.

-\ourparagraph{Interpenetration loss.} Using the interaction loss alone may result in implausible artifacts, e.g., hand colliding with the object.
+\ourparagraph{Collision loss.} Using the interaction loss alone may result in implausible artifacts, \eg, hand colliding with the object.
 To resolve the issue, we add an interpenetration loss term to penalize the object vertices that are inside the hand mesh.
 We use the Signed Distance Field (SDF) from the hand mesh to check if any object vertex is inside the hand.
 We first calculate a tight box around the hand and voxelize it as a 3D grid for storing the SDF value.
-Following~\cite{jiang2020mpshape}, we use a modified SDF function $\phi$ for the hand mesh:
+We use a modified SDF function $\phi$ for the hand mesh:

 For each voxel cell $\boldsymbol{c} = (c_x, c_y, c_z)$ in the 3D grid, if the cell is inside the hand mesh, $\phi$ takes positive values, proportional to the distance from the hand surface, while $\phi$ is 0 outside of the hand mesh.
 Then, the interpenetration loss can be calculated as: